neperfepx/neper/doc/neper_t.rst

   Specify the identifier of the tessellation, which can be an integer value or any expression based on the :ref:`tessellation_keys`.

   The identifier is used as seed of the random number generator to compute the (initial) seed positions.
+For a non-deterministic behavior, where the seed positions differ on each run, use :data:`-1` (or any other strictly negative value).

   **Default value**: :data:`1`.